 All Research Assistants must register for ENGL 5029 ("Supervised Research").
 All Teaching Assistants must register for ENGL.
 5019 (" Supervised Teaching").
 These one credit hours courses do NOT count toward the credit hours needed to graduate.

 All students must take a Comprehensive Exam to demonstrate their knowledge in four subject areas.
 Each student is allowed to chose one special topics area not covered by the reading list if they so choose (e.g. Appalachian Literature).
 Students who have elected to write a thesis will be tested in three subject areas.
 The exam takes place over the course of five consecutive hours in the Literature and Language Department Computer Lab.
 Students are not allowed notes or other materials.
 The comprehensive exam is generally taken during the student's last semester at ETSU.
 Students who fail one section of the exam can re-test in that area by means of an oral re-examination which is to take place within ten days of receiving test results.
 Students who fail two or more sections of the exam must retake the entire exam the following semester.
-The exam is generally scheduled for the first Friday after Fall Break for the fall semester and the first Friday after spring break in the spring semester.
 Students planning to take the exam should notify the coordinator of Graduate Studies in Language and Literature at the beginning of the semester; subject areas should also be selected at this time.

 There are several forms that you will need to complete at designated times during your program.
 All of them can be accessed on the Graduate Studies page, “Forms.”